eslager/TGIS503_FA2021/lab3-partA.md

            routeWhileDragging: true
       }).addTo(map);
 ```
 This code initializes the routing control and adds it to the map.
 The waypoints option defines the start and stop points, while the routeWhileDragging: true option allows you to change the markers at the start and stop points by dragging them.
 Save your work and preview in a browser.
 You should see a map with markers at either end of a route and directions from Pinkerton Hall to Point Defiance.
 Try adding a third point at latitude and longitude 47.258024,  -122.444725.
-Aha, now you can get baked goods at Corina Bakery on the way to the park.
+Aha, now you can get pastries at Corina Bakery on the way to the park.
 #### Step 3: Modifying options for the routing control

 If you aren’t testing in Google Chrome, switch browsers now and open up the console in Google Developer Tools.
 You should see the warning below: